 Another great option for stuff to do in Banff on a rainy day is to pay a visit to the Whyte Museum of Canadian Rockies right in Banff town.
 Showcasing the history and heritage of the Banff area, the Whyte Museum has displays and exhibits on the landscapes, early human exploration and the first settlements in Banff.

-It’s open from Thursday to Monday from 11am to 5pm.
-Tickets are CAD $10 for adults, kids under 12 enter for free.
+It’s open daily from 10am to 5pm.
+Tickets are CAD $12 for adults, kids under 12 enter for free.

 12. Explore Sundance Canyon